jtarrio/pascual/manual/chapter2.md

 end.
 ```

-(You might have built a sieve of Eratosthenes in school, but you may have forgotten how, so I'll remind you.
-You had to list all numbers from 2 to 100 and then strike out every number that's a multiple of 2 greater than 2, every number that's a multiple of 3 greater than 3, etc. When you finish, all the numbers remaining in the list are prime.)
+(You may have forgotten what a sieve of Eratosthenes is, so I'll remind you.
+You build one by making a list of all numbers from 2 to 100 and then strike out every number that's a multiple of 2 greater than 2, then every multiple of 3 greater than 3, then 4, 5, etc. When you finish, all the numbers remaining in the list are prime.)

-In this program, the `IsPrime` variable contains an array of booleans numbered from 2 to 100.
-Each element in `IsPrime` tells whether the corresponding number is prime.
+The declaration for the `IsPrime` variable says it is an array of booleans numbered from 2 to 100.
+Each element of `IsPrime` tells whether the number corresponding to its index is prime.

-The first `for` loop sets all the elements of `IsPrime` to `true`, and the second `for` loop executes the sieve algorithm, setting to false all the multiples of 2, 3, 4, all the way to 10.
-Finally, the last `for` loop iterates through the array once more, checking if each number is prime and displaying it on the screen if so.
+This program has three `for` loops: the first sets all the elements of `IsPrime` to true, the second executes the sieve algorithm, and the third displays all the prime numbers in the sieve.

-To declare an array, you use the syntax <code>array[_start_.._end_] of _type_</code>, where _start_ and _end_ are the first and last indices of the array and _type_ is the type for each element of the array.
-You can access the elements of the array with the syntax <code>_variable_[_index_]</code>, where _index_ is a valid index in the array.
+As you can see, you declare an array type using the syntax <code>array[_start_.._end_] of _type_</code>, where _start_ and _end_ are the first and last indices of the array and _type_ is the type for each element of the array.

-Note that, in Pascal, you must declare the first and last indices of the array.
-In other languages, arrays always start at a particular index (typically 0 or 1, depending on the language).
-In this example, we use this by beginning the `IsPrime` array at index 2 because we don't need to check if 1 is prime.
+(In most other programming languages, all arrays start at index 0 or 1, but you must specify the starting index in Pascal.
+This lets you use the starting index that's most convenient for your program; in this example, we used 2 because we don't need to check if 1 is prime.)

+To access an array element, you use the syntax <code>_variable_[_index_]</code>, where _index_ is a valid index in the array.
+You can use a variable to specify the index, as in the `for` loops.

 Try this at home: can you define arrays of arrays?
 How can you access an element in such a data type?

 ### Records

-Another common custom type is the _record_: a collection of values, possibly of different types, stored together.
-Records are helpful when you deal with structured data, such as entries in a file.
+Sometimes, we don't need to manage multiple elements of the same type; instead, we need to manipulate several related values of different types.
+With Pascal, we can define _record types_ that let us hold and use all the related values together.
+Record types are helpful when we deal with structured data, such as entries in a file.

-A record contains one or more _fields_, each with a name and a type.
-Here is an example:
+The different values contained in a record are called _fields_, each with a name and a type.
+Here is an example of a program that declares and uses a variable belonging to a record type:

 ```pascal
 program RecordExample;